tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/process-image.md

 # Use case name

 ## 1. Primary actor and goals
-__User__: Wants a fast responding speech text that is able to recognize what object is on camera
+* __User__: Wants to process a photo to acquire its description and detect the focused object within it.

 ## 2. Other stakeholders and their goals

-* __User__: Wants a friendly user interface.
+* __User__: Wants a simple interface for image upload.
 Wants a fast responding and accurate description of objects.

-## 2. Preconditions
+## 3. Preconditions

 What must be true prior to the start of the use case.

 * We are not going to have a log-in system for the purpose of an easy-use and quick-access of the app

-## 3. Post-conditions
+## 4. Post-conditions

 What must be true upon successful completion of the use case.

 * Object is recognized.
-* The object is described in text.
+* ChatGPT describes the object closely in text.
 * There is a text-to-speech function that reads out the description.

-## 4. Workflow
+## 5. Workflow

 The sequence of steps involved in the execution of the use case, in the form of one or more activity diagrams (please feel free to decompose into multiple diagrams for readability).